Iswarya26/Basic-Banking-System/README.md

 # Basic-Banking-System
+My internship task from The spark foundation(TSF) - GRIP for WebDevelopment project.
 A Web Application used to transfer money between multiple users.
 Project contains 10 dummy users.

 # Technology Bucket used -
 Front-end : HTML, CSS, Bootstrap and Javascript